Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 - ` : To use Circuitscape from the console.
 - `python csverify.py` : To verify the installation.

-Other packages you will need include Python 2.7, Numpy, Scipy, PyAMG, wxPython 2.8, and PythonCard.
+Before running, you will also need to install Python 2.7, Numpy, Scipy, PyAMG, wxPython 2.8, and PythonCard.

 ## Linux